cube-drone/build-a-the-web-presentation/README.md

 Let's talk about a few schemes:

 #### XML-RPC and SOAP
 These were early standards for doing RPC calls over HTTP.
 They used a lot of XML rather than JSON, and tended to be very popular with Java programmers, which made them very unpopular with everyone else.
-We ... don't talk about them.
+We ... don't talk about them much anymore.

 #### REST (FIOH)
 REST stands for "Representational State Transfer", and if you spend any time looking into the philosophies of Representational State Transfer you will be overwhelmed with a sudden desire to throw yourself into traffic.
 The ideas of Representational State Transfer don't actually map to API design, at all, really.
 REST is a philosophy about how hypermedia should work, so, if you're designing a new HTML, you should read about REST - but you're not designing a new HTML, because we already have HTML.
 Which is doing fine.